Security Architecture (SecA)

 • Mission Critical Systems

-The C-suite and senior management of every organization (government agency, foundation, and commercial company) in the world should understand how well the above concepts are implemented and aligned with the strategy and policies.
+The C-suite and senior management of every organization (government agency, foundation, and commercial company) should understand how well the above concepts are implemented and aligned with the strategy and policies.
 Download here the Security Architecture [PDF]

 Security Architecture Elements